43rd General Election Evaluations

 The Retrospective Report provides a thorough analysis of the administration of the 43rd general election informed by a variety of surveys with electors, candidates and regulated entities as well as stakeholder feedback sessions.

-The following surveys, studies and post-mortems were conducted by or on behalf of Elections Canada to help assess the 43rd general election and to help inform the Chief Electoral Officer's Recommendations Report in the Fall of 2020.
+The following surveys, studies and post-mortems were conducted by or on behalf of Elections Canada to help assess the 43rd general election and to help inform the Chief Electoral Officer's Recommendations Report in the winter of 2021.
 Elections Canada is making the results public as they become available.

 Voter Turnout by Sex and Age